Universal Credit was introduced in Cambridge in October 2018. It replaced all new claims from people of working age for:

 I get help with my Council Tax now - what will happen if I get Universal Credit?

-The Council Tax support you will get if you receive Universal Credit depends whether you are working and have other people living with you (these are called non-dependants).
+The Council Tax support you will get if you receive Universal Credit depends on whether you are working and have other people living with you (these are called non-dependants).
 You do not need to tell us of your earnings, as we get that information from Universal Credit.
 Your net earnings determine how much you need to contribute towards your Council Tax bill.

 I have been self-employed for more than a year, but my income is still low.
 How will Universal Credit affect me?